 - Extreme fear or absence of fear of heights

-Vision therapy is a proven treatment that strengthens the neurological connections between the brain and eyes to improve visual abilities.
+Optometric Vision Therapy is a proven treatment that strengthens the neurological connections between the brain and eyes to improve visual abilities.

-A vision therapy program for an autistic child will help them improve visual processing, which in turn, will help them better understand their surroundings and improve associated behaviors, like anxiety.
+A Optometric Vision Therapy program for an autistic child will help them improve visual processing, which in turn, will help them better understand their surroundings and improve associated behaviors, like anxiety.

-Each vision therapy program is tailored to the child's specific needs and includes age-appropriate exercises and activities.
+Each Optometric Vision Therapy program is tailored to the child's specific needs and includes age-appropriate exercises and activities.

-Vision therapy tends to focus on improving the following skills in autistic kids:
+Optometric Vision Therapy tends to focus on improving the following skills in autistic kids:

 - Central vision

 - Efficient eye coordination

 - Visual-spatial organization

 Vision problems, particularly visual-spatial misperceptions such as bodies/objects/people moving in space, can make an autistic child feel frightened, confused or distressed, leading to certain behavioral responses like poor eye contact or looking beyond an object.